The Aenar

-"The Aenar" is the fourteenth episode of the fourth season of the American science fiction television series Star Trek: Enterprise, and originally aired on February 11, 2005.
+"The Aenar" is the fourteenth episode of the fourth season of the American science fiction television series Star Trek: Enterprise, and originally aired on UPN on February 11, 2005.
 It was written by André Bormanis from a story by Manny Coto, and was directed by Mike Vejar.
 "The Aenar" was the third installment of a three-part story which concluded the events of episodes "Babel One" and "United".

 Set in the 22nd century, the series follows the adventures of the first Starfleet starship Enterprise.
 In this episode, Captain Jonathan Archer (Scott Bakula) and Commander Shran (Jeffrey Combs) travel to Andoria, a moon, seeking the help of the Aenar—an offshoot race of the Andorians—one of whom has been taken by the Romulans to pilot a drone vessel (first seen in the previous episode).

 The episode showed the home world of the Andorians for the first time, with the sets for the planet's ice tunnels being created on a sound stage.
 Alexandra Lydon and Alicia Adams made their first Star Trek appearances in "The Aenar".
-Reviews of the episode were mostly negative, with critics citing issues with plot holes and unanswered questions from the story arc.
-On its first showing, 3.17 million watched the episode.
+Reviews were mostly negative, with critics citing issues with plot holes and unanswered questions from the story arc.
+About 3.17 million households watched its first airing.

 Plot

 Senator Vrax (Geno Silva), fresh from the Romulan Senate, is disappointed that Admiral Valdore (Brian Thompson) and scientist Nijil's (J. Michael Flynn) drone program has failed to provoke a rift between Human, Andorian, Vulcan and Tellarite races as they had hoped (seen in "Babel One" and "United").
 In fact, the opposite has happened – political discord throughout the Alpha and Beta Quadrants has declined.
 Now that a second drone vessel is ready to be launched, Valdore suggests a mission against the Enterprise in order to impress the Senate.
 Nijil argues that the pilot requires time to recover from his previous exertions, but Valdore insists and prioritizes the mission.

 On Enterprise, analysis of data gathered in the previous encounter with the Romulan ship reveals that the ship is being piloted telepathically by an Andorian.
 Commander Shran (Jeffrey Combs) explains that the data indicates that the pilot is probably a member of the Aenar, a white-skinned and blind Andorian sub-race.
-This, however, seems unlikely, since the Aenar are few in number, reclusive pacifists, and inhabitants of the isolated extreme northern polar region of their moon.
+This seems unlikely, since the Aenar are few in number, reclusive pacifists, and inhabitants of the isolated extreme northern polar region of their moon.
 Shran and Captain Jonathan Archer (Scott Bakula) then beam down to contact the Aenar.
 The Aenar's spokesperson, Lissan (Alicia Adams), initially declines to assist as the Aenar do not want to get involved in a war.
-However, a young Aenar named Jhamel (Alexandra Lydon) decides to help, since doing so may help locate Gareb (Scott Allen Rinker), her missing brother.
+A young Aenar named Jhamel (Alexandra Lydon) decides to help, since doing so may help locate Gareb (Scott Allen Rinker), her missing brother.